Email:project.dept@pipe-engineering.com

 1 Project Background and Engineering Requirements

-The Julius Nyerere Hydropower Project (JNHPP) is one of Tanzania’s most critical infrastructure projects in recent years.
-Located on the Rufiji River, it has a total installed capacity of 2,115 megawatts and is expected to significantly enhance the country’s power supply capacity and promote socio-economic development upon completion.
-The project comprises several key components, including dams, powerhouses, water conveyance systems, and transmission facilities, all of which impose stringent requirements on the piping systems.
-The pipes must handle high-pressure water flow, withstand geological settlement and temperature variations, and guarantee a service life of over 50 years.
-Therefore, the selection of piping materials directly impacts the project’s safety, economy, and long-term reliability.
+The Julius Nyerere Hydropower Project (JNHPP) is one of Tanzania’s most significant infrastructure undertakings in recent years.
+Located on the Rufiji River, it has a total installed capacity of 2,115 megawatts and is expected to greatly enhance the nation’s power supply capacity while promoting socio-economic development upon completion.
+The project comprises several major components, including dams, powerhouses, water conveyance systems, and transmission facilities—all of which impose stringent requirements on the piping systems.

 The JNHPP environment presents the following characteristics:

-To address these needs, the JNHPP has selected high-quality piping materials and connectors such as welded/SMLS pipes (100MM-650MM), BW fittings, forged flanges, forged fittings, GARLOCK gaskets, and ductile iron fittings.
-These materials provide a comprehensive and reliable solution for the project through their exceptional mechanical properties, excellent corrosion resistance, and dependable sealing performance.
-The table below summarizes the alignment between the JNHPP’s core requirements and the performance of the selected piping materials and fittings:
+To address these needs, JNHPP has adopted high-quality piping materials and connectors such as welded/seamless (SMLS) pipes (100 mm–650 mm), butt-weld (BW) fittings, forged flanges, forged fittings, GARLOCK gaskets, and ductile iron fittings.
+These components provide a comprehensive and reliable solution through superior mechanical strength, corrosion resistance, and dependable sealing performance.

 Table: Alignment Between JNHPP Core Requirements and Piping Materials/Fittings Performance